mariusv/nginx-badbot-blocker/README.md

 If you have a bizarre or complicated setup, be sure to look everything over before using it.
-But for anyone with something that resembles a standard Nginx installation, this should work without any issues as long as you include in your nginx.conf the `blacklist.conf`.
+But for anyone with something that resembles a standard Nginx installation, this should work without any issues as long as you include in your nginx.conf the `blacklist.conf` and `blockips.conf`.